by Saul McLeod published 2007

 However it has been criticized in the way that it over emphasizes of importance of sexuality and under emphasizes of role of social relationships.
 The theory is not scientific, and can't be proved as it is circular.
-The sample was biased, consisting of middle-class, middle-aged neurotic women.
 Never the less psychoanalysis has been greatly contributory to psychology in that it has encouraged many modern theorists to modify it for the better, using its basic principles, but eliminating its major flaws.

 Humanistic psychology is a psychological perspective that emphasizes the study of the whole person (know as holism).
 Humanistic psychologists look at human behavior not only through the eyes of the observer, but through the eyes of the person doing the behaving.

 Humanistic psychologists believe that an individual's behavior is connected to his inner feelings and self-image.
 The humanistic perspective centers on the view that each person is unique and individual and has the free will to change at any time in his or her lives.

 The humanistic perspective suggests that we are each responsible for our own happiness and well-being as humans.
 We have the innate (i.e. inborn) capacity for self-actualization which is our unique desire to achieve our highest potential as people.

 Because of this focus on the person and his or her personal experiences and subjective perception of the world the humanists regarded scientific methods as inappropriate for studying behavior.

 Psychology was institutionalized as a science in 1879 by Wilhelm Wundt who found the first psychological laboratory.